cucapra/wax2018/src/index.md

 * Submit lightning talks [via email][hank-email] by **March 5**.
 * Submit discussion topics [via wiki][topics] also by **March 5**.

-See the [call for papers][cfp] for more details on how to get involved and what to submit.
+See the [call for participation][cfp] for more details on how to get involved and what to submit.

 [hotcrp]: http://www.cs.cornell.edu/conferences/wax2018/
 [hank-email]: mailto:hankhoffmann@cs.uchicago.edu